 Chrysin is a natural, biologically active flavonoid compound extracted from many plants, honey and propolis.
 Does this substance stimulate testosterone release?
 Does it help those who are interested in having bigger muscles?
+Few human studies are available to review in order to get a better sense of the role this flavonoid plays in health and disease.

 Buy Chrysin 500 mg pill, 30